fnc11/FuzzyMiner/readme.md

 ```
 pip install -r requirements.txt
 ```
-If you come across any error while installing a library, you need to install or upgrade Microsoft C++ Build Tools.
+Note: (For Windows only) There can be some errors while installing Levenstein library, either you can change the code to calculate Edit Distance otherwise you need to install or upgrade Microsoft C++ Build Tools.
 To do that please head over to [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/). <br>

 5. Go to `/miner-web` folder and run the following
 ```